 Many small businesses are suffering from the economic and even social impacts of the coronavirus.
 A key to survival may lie in pivoting your business practices, channels, or models.
 In June, the U.S. Chamber of Commerce reported that 1 in 5 small businesses surveyed had closed, either temporarily (19%) or permanently (1%).
-The their survey said more than 80% of small businesses have made, are making, or are planning to make changes in response to the pandemic.
+Their survey said more than 80% of small businesses have made, are making, or are planning to make changes in response to the pandemic.
 Here are some suggestions on ways small businesses can adapt — to better function or remain at least partially open for the new future.

 1. Get online for ecommerce (or to ease commerce)